Integrative Therapy

 schéma de la thérapie intégrative - approche humaniste

-My areas of expertise
+My areas of intervention in integrative therapy

 Self and interpersonal relations